Anthony Sowell's house

 Sowell's stepmother passed away shortly after the bodies were found.

-The city of Cleveland condemned the structure in September of 2011 due to issues with pest infestation, its unstable roof, and other violations.
+The city of Cleveland condemned the structure in September 2011 due to issues with pest infestation, its unstable roof, and other violations.
 It was demolished three months later.

 The house was situated in a dilapidated neighborhood in the Mount Pleasant section of Cleveland.
 Since then, many of the surrounding properties have also been torn down.